 Who doesn’t love a costume party?
 It’s fun to pretend to be someone (or something) else for an evening.

 What’s not fun is to pretend while you’re having sex.

 Actually it’s more than not fun.
 It’s tragic, and research reveals that this is precisely what the majority of both college men and women in the hook-up culture are doing.
 They’re acting like they’re enjoying themselves when in reality, they feel dirty, used and cheap.
 It’s why alcohol is a frequent part of the hook-up mix.
 Just the thing to deaden the senses.

 However, sex was never meant to be a performance.
 It was meant to be the most intimate physical expression of intimacy between two lovers, intimately connected (and committed) in every other way, for life.
 No masks necessary.

 Scary ghost stories will be told aplenty this season.
 What’s scarier is how past sexual experiences can become ghosts that haunt us in later relationships and right into marriage.

 This is true even if that sexual experience wasn’t with anyone else.
-I’m referring to porn.
+I’m referring to pornography.
 Porn torments many a soul.

 For many, Halloween is the celebration of fear.
 Sadly, if we’re honest, there’s a lot of fear surrounding sex.
-Performance anxiety (ED) is the reason for half the commercials that air during my Titan’s game each Sunday.
+Performance anxiety (and the resulting ED) is the reason for half the commercials that air during my Titan’s game each Sunday.
 Then you’ve got the fear of contracting an STD or winding up with an unwanted pregnancy.
 Then there’s the fear of having personal photos you thought were private going public.

 But God’s word says there is no fear in love.
 That’s why our loving God set up safe boundaries for sex, so that fear might be the farthest thing from your mind when you’re enjoying the gift of sexual intimacy.